hoanganh-nguyen/PaymentGateway/README.md

  `cd src\PaymentGateway.Api
  dotnet run`

+Web API exposed  locally via the port 7186: https://localhost:7186/swagger/index.html

 ## Using Docker
 If you want to use docker (without install .NET 6 SDK), you need to have Docker installed locally.
 The dockerfile are available in the /src folder.
-Here are the basic command to build & run it in docker
+Here are the basic command to build & run it in docker, by default the application exposed over 80, 443

 - Go to /src folder
 - Build